The Commonplace

 0.1

 Study methodology: Two online experiments were conducted via the crowdsourcing platform Prolific with sample sizes study 1: n = 325 and study 2: n = 371; participant mean age = 35 years; 55% female.
-Other null_result high study design and sample characteristics
+Other null_result study design and sample characteristics

 n=696